 If we’re serious about buying items to use for the long haul, the money-saving aspect – assuming you can afford the initial investment – can’t be denied.
 Plus, we’re diverting so many plastic items from the landfill.

-So do you actually like the leaf?
+Leaf razor review: so you actually like the leaf?

 Honestly, I’m kind of annoyed that I like it as much as I do.
 I was totally ready to be like “sorry, can’t review this – what a useless luxury item” but it’s far easier to use than a standard safety razor.
 (I even ended up passing on my old safety razor and blades to someone who’d been wanting one, so – win!)